arkig/spark-ec2/README.md

 * Automatically build and register an AMI that is pre-configured as much as possible, starting with a CentOS 6 minimal image.
 * Deploy and configure a cluster using this AMI

-This work is based on https://github.com/mesos/spark-ec2 (and forks).
+This work is based on [spark-ec2](https://github.com/mesos/spark-ec2) and forks.
 Please see the README.md there for additional details.

-These scripts are currently compatible with https://github.com/apache/spark/blob/master/ec2/spark_ec2.py, **however you will need to modify it so that it pulls this repo and branch instead of the mesos repo**.
+As of this writing, these scripts are compatible with recent versions of [spark/ec2](https://github.com/apache/spark/blob/master/ec2/).

 ## Components